 Food options at Searles Leisure Resort

-As well as the take away in the Piazza there is the lounge bar also in the main entertainment building.
-This serves lunch from 12pm-5pm and is open all day for drinks.
-They also provide entertainment in here during the high season.
+As well as the takeaway in the Piazza there is the lounge bar also in the main entertainment building.
+This serves lunch and is open all day for drinks.
+They also provide entertainment here during the high season.

 There is also the Fountain sports bar where you can also get meals.
 Please see their website for opening times.